hugovangalen/RetroUSBJoystick/README.md

 For the "server" (the receiving part), ensure that only `REMOTE_SERVER` is defined in `RetroUSBJoystickConfig.h`, and `LOCAL_CLIENT` / `REMOTE_CLIENT` are not.
 Compile and upload the sketch.

 ### Encryption
-You need to modify the `REMOTE_ENCRYPTION_KEY` in the file `RetroUSBJoystickConfig.h`.
-It is the key that will be used to encrypt / decrypt the packets.
+If you want to use encryption, you will need to enable and modify the `REMOTE_ENCRYPTION_KEY` define in the file `RetroUSBJoystickConfig.h`.
+If this value is not defined, encryption shall not be compiled in.

-If you do not change this value, this may result in the receiver interpreting packets from a secondary remote client within the range of the radio.
+If you do decide to enable encryption, and you do not change the key value itself, this may result in the receiver interpreting packets from a secondary remote client within the range of the radio.

 <img align="right" width="240" src="https://raw.githubusercontent.com/hugovangalen/RetroUSBJoystick/master/img/client.png" alt="Remote Client" title="Remote client" />